-A: Is there any evidence of retention of original documents, e.g. passports/ID's ☐ Yes ☑ No A1: If yes, please give details and category of workers affected: B: Is there any evidence of a loan scheme in operation ☐ Yes ⊠ No B1: If yes, please give details and category of worker affected: C: Is there any evidence of retention of wages /deposits ☐ Yes ∑ No C1: If yes, please give details and category of worker affected: D: Are there any restrictions on workers' freedom to terminate employment? ☐ Yes ⊠ No D1: Please describe finding:
+A: Is there any evidence of retention of original documents, e.g. passports/ID's ☐ Yes ∑ No If yes, please give details and category of workers affected: B: Is there any evidence of a loan scheme in operation ☐ Yes ∑ No If yes, please give details and category of workers affected: C: Is there any evidence of retention of wages /deposits ☐ Yes ∑ No If yes, please give details and category of workers affected: D: Are there any restrictions on workers' freedom to terminate employment?
+Yes No Please describe finding: All workers during interviews said they are no limitation to quit the company.
+It was largely verified that it is a common practice on site to work on site during a few years, then to quit in order to get paid the Unemployment security fund (FGTS) and then to come back after a few months.

-E: If any part of the business is UK based or registered there & has a turnover over £36m, is there a published a 'modern day slavery statement? ☐ Yes ☐ No ⊠ Not applicable E1: Please describe finding: F: Is there evidence of any restrictions on workers' freedoms to leave the site at the end of the work day? ☐ Yes ∑ No F1: Please describe finding: G: Does the site understand the risks of forced / trafficked / bonded labour in its supply chain ☐ Yes ☐ No ⊠ Not applicable G1: If yes, please give details and category of workers affected: H: Is the site taking any steps taking to reduce the risk of forced / trafficked labour?
-Yes No H1: Please describe finding: the site conduces its own hiring process without any labour agency or intermediate contractor
+E: If any part of the business is UK based or registered there & has a turnover over £36m, is there a published a 'modern day slavery statement?
+Yes No Please describe finding: ☑ Not applicable F: Is there evidence of any restrictions on workers' freedoms to leave the site at the end of the work day? ☐ Yes ⊠ No F1: Please describe finding: G: Does the site understand the risks of forced / trafficked / bonded labour in its supply chain ☐ Yes ☐ No ⊠ Not applicable G1: If yes, please give details and category of workers affected: H: Is the site taking any steps taking to reduce the risk of forced / trafficked labour?
+Yes No H1: Please describe finding: all workers are directly contract by the company with no intermediaries